 While a great sequence depends on a sound framework, the art of sequencing is in how you deliver the story to your students.
 Sequencing is so much more than the postures you choose and the order you put them in.
-Your instructions—how you bring the postures to life—are the determining factor in whether or not your logic actually lands with your students.
-What you say and, more importantly, what you choose not to say, can make or break a class.
+Your instructions bring the practice to life.
+What you say and (more importantly) what you choose not to say can influence how a sequence is absorbed.
 For example, a gifted teacher can take a mediocre sequence and, with intelligent instruction, elevate it into art.
 Conversely, a great sequence, if poorly taught, can be rendered useless.

 Which instructions should you choose to say?
 There’s no wrong answer.
 There are, however, a few factors to consider.
 What level is the class?
-A cue like, “Draw the front low ribs in towards the spine” will fall flat if a student has no idea what (or where) the front low ribs are, let alone how to move them.
+A cue like, “Draw the front low ribs in towards the spine” will fall flat if a student has no idea what or where the front low ribs are, let alone how to move them.
 What’s the style of the class?
 You will need to find the right method of delivery so that your instructions fit within the container of the style.
 How long is the class?
 If it’s a lunchtime express, your cues better get to the point; there’s no time to wax poetic.
 What level of sophistication are your students practicing with?
 This determines where your instructions fall on the spectrum of complexity.
-“Lift your chest,” after all, is a very different cue than, “Move the inferior angle of the scapulae in towards the heart, as if you were scooping up a bit of earth with two small trowels” are two vastly different ways to communicate the same concept.
+“Lift your chest” and “Move the inferior angle of the scapulae in towards the heart, as if you were scooping up a bit of earth with two small trowels” are two vastly different ways to communicate the same concept.

-When choosing the key actions to teach in your sequence, please don’t pick everything there is to do in the pose.
-Better to focus on a few actions than to overwhelm your students with too much information.
-I like to think of it this way: If I were traveling to the desert island of, let’s say, Handstand, and I could only pack three or four things in my carry-on luggage, what would they be?
+When choosing which concept(s) to highlight in a pose, please don’t pick everything there is to do in that pose.
+Better to focus on one or two things than to overwhelm your students with too much information.
+I like to think of it this way: If I were traveling to the desert island of, let’s say, Handstand, and I could only pack a few things in my carry-on luggage, what would they be?
 The trick is to pack light.
 And it doesn’t matter so much what you decide to pack so long as A) it makes sense and B) you weave it throughout your sequence, exploring what “it” is by looking at it from many different angles.

 The poses you choose in your sequence should illustrate what you’ve decided to pack in your carry-on.
 Craft your instructions thoughtfully so that they inform the essence of your sequence in every pose.
 Not that you should beat your students over the head with the same cues.
-Your instructions will shape shift from pose to pose, deepening in complexity as your sequence progresses.
+Your instructions will shape shift from pose to pose, delving deeper into detail as your sequence progresses.

 Beyond the realm of the physical, your energy has the power to influence the direction and absorption of your sequence.
 As a teacher, you have to know when to be soft, when to be sharp, when to be funny, when to be serious, when to be demanding and when to be quiet.
 It’s also important to keep in mind that, as a teacher, you are a vessel for your teaching.
 Be mindful to leave any negative energy at the door so that it doesn’t impede the organic flow of teaching.
 This isn’t always possible, so when you feel overwhelmed by powerful forces such as grief, sadness, or anger, rely on your technique.
 Don’t try to be inspiring.
 Just do your best to get out of the way.

-A thoughtful sequence creates the space for students to safely explore the deeper layers of the practice, but it can also help you, the teacher, cultivate your authentic voice.
-The practice and art of sequencing will excavate what you have to say.
-It will help you get clear.
+A thoughtful sequence creates the space for students to safely explore the deeper layers of the practice, but it can also create a framework for your voice as a teacher.
+The practice and art of sequencing will ultimately help you excavate your point of view.
 What are you really teaching, anyway?
-How do the choices you’ve made in your sequence reflect the greater purpose of your teaching?
-Your sequence, then, is a powerful tool for transformation, both for your students and for your Self.
+Your sequence, then, is a powerful tool for transformation for your students and for yourself.